opendreambox/enigma2-plugins/README.md

 In addition you can use enigma2's Tools.Directories.resolveFilename() in conjunction with the according SCOPE_* constants.

-2.2 Add your plugin to the build system
+## Add your plugin to the build system
-Basically everything on schwerkraft will automatically be built on a daily basis.
+Basically everything on github.com/opendreambox will automatically be built on a daily basis.
 This is done using "autotools" in an openembedded build environment.
 If you want to set up your own openembedded you can take a look at http://opendreambox.org/ (you will need a Linux system for that).